dotnet/EntityFramework.Docs/entity-framework/core/querying/raw-sql.md

 * The SQL query cannot contain related data.
 However, in many cases you can compose on top of the query using the `Include` operator to return related data (see [Including related data](#including-related-data)).

+* The SQL query must be composable, therefore no trailing semicolon is allowed.

 ## Basic raw SQL queries

 You can use the *FromSql* extension method to begin a LINQ query based on a raw SQL query.